 The evolution of digital technology and its applications has pushed the nature of business to a point of transformation.
-TechCrunch has revealed that Gartner, a leading source of guidance and trend information in business, has identified 2019 as the year when digital ethics and privacy, long under discussion, will become a strategic trend for both business and government to embrace.
-It’s a critical juncture as we create personal data in large volumes and want to know whom we can trust with it.
+TechCrunch has revealed that Gartner, a leading source of guidance and trend information in business, has identified 2019 as the year when digital ethics and privacy, long under discussion, will become a strategic technology trend for both business and government to embrace.
+It’s a critical juncture as we create personal data in large volumes and want to know whom we can trust with it in both the public and private sectors.
 Here’s some information about the latest digital ethics and data privacy issues, from an individual perspective.

 From Personal Data to Machines Making Decisions About Us

 Raw data collection gathered from our actions and choices is not the only growing concern.
 While the increased ability to access, process and use personal data has been a clear driving force for this trend, there is another: artificial intelligence or AI.
 The reality is that our data may be used to influence AI-based decisions about us going forward and we can already see this change taking place in medicine.
 In fact, to some degree, all 10 of Gartner’s 2019 trend picks are affected by the ethics and privacy question.

 Creating New Personal Information from Existing Data with AI